jennyballif/jennyballif.github.io/_posts/2021-03-11-chladni-plates.md

 <img src="https://i.imgur.com/pWe5mfn.jpg" class="img-fluid" alt="A balloon stretched over a cylinder with salt forming a pattern on top">

 Sure it’s fun to listen to sounds, but what if you could see them too?
-A Chladni Plate (pronounced clad-nee) converts sound vibrations to cool patterns on a taut surface, such as a stretched balloon.
+A Chladni plate (pronounced clad-nee) converts sound vibrations to cool patterns on a taut surface, such as a stretched balloon.

 ***Ages: 3 and up (with a parent helping)***